oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

   software bill of materials (SBOM) APs (`edr` and `sbom`)

  **NOTES:**
- 1. The PUBLISH / PUBACK sequences among Producers, Consumers, and Brokers are similar to those illustrated in Example 2 so no sequence diagram is provided.
-This example only includes the PUBLISH control packets containing the OpenC2 request and respond messages.
+ 1. No sequence diagram is included as the PUBLISH / PUBACK sequences among Producers, Consumers, and Brokers are similar to those illustrated in Example 2.
+This example only includes the PUBLISH control packets containing the OpenC2 request and response messages.
- 1. The `response_requested` aregument is omitted from the `query` request message so the consumers exhibit the default behavior of sending a complete response.
+ 1. The `response_requested` aregument is omitted from the `query` request message so the Consumers exhibit the default behavior of sending a complete response.
  1. For compactness these examples use a simplified `request_id` rather than the UUID_v4 format recommended for OpenC2.